 To the best of our knowledge, we are the first to provide generalization guarantees for hyperparameter selection.
 Prior work~\citep{garg2020generaliz} focused on Rademacher complexity for graph classification with fixed hyperparameters, whereas we address node classification across multiple instances, optimizing hyperparameters.

 In Section~\ref{sec:sgc}, we examine the Rademacher complexity bound of a basic Simplified Graph Convolutional Network~\citep{wu19simplifying} family, as a foundation for the more complex family.

-In Section~\ref{sec:interpolated GCAN}, we introduce a novel architecture, which we call Graph Convolution and Attention Networks (GCAN), that uses a hyperparameter $\eta \in [0,1]$ to interpolate two popular GNNs: the graph convolutional neural networks (GCN) and graph attention neural networks (GAT).
+In Section~\ref{sec:interpolated GCAN}, we introduce a novel architecture, which we call GCAN, that uses a hyperparameter $\eta \in [0,1]$ to interpolate two popular GNNs: the graph convolutional neural networks (GCN) and graph attention neural networks (GAT).
 GCAN selects the optimal model for specific datasets: $\eta = 0$ corresponds to GCN, $\eta = 1$ to GAT, and intermediate values explore hybrid architectures that may outperform both.
 We also establish a Rademacher complexity bound for the GCAN family.

 Our proofs for SGC and GCAN share a common strategy: modeling the $0$-$1$ loss of each problem instance as an aggregation of single-node losses, reducing the problem to bounding the Rademacher complexity of computation trees for individual nodes.
 Specifically, we upper bound the $0$-$1$ loss with a margin loss, then relate the complexity of problem instances to the computation trees of nodes.
 Using a covering argument, we bound the complexity of these trees by analyzing margin loss changes due to parameter variations.\looseness-1